borisf/insta-search/README.md

 ### Components
 * Search Line - the upper text box, where you type text that are you looking for

-* Results View - the middle list, where you see the filtered results the search line, use arrows to land to the relevant line
+* Result View - the middle list, where you see the filtered results the search line, use arrows or mouse to land to the relevant line

-* Preview view - bottom text box, where you see the context near the selected line
+* Preview View - bottom text box, where you see the context near the selected line

-* Editor - once found the relevant line, press Enter, and the log file will be opened on the relevant line within your system defined editor
+* Editor - once found the relevant line, press Enter, or click a mouse, and the file will be opened on the relevant line within embedded or system defined editor.

 ### Howto
 The Insta Search supports incremental searching in both files and folders: